Solo Travel Guide

 • Free walking tours

 Solo Traveler Tip: Stay at Selina, Tropicana Hostel, or Jungle Party Hostel for the best social atmosphere.
-Join the free walking tour on your first day to orient yourself and meet people.

 Lake Atitlán for solo travelers